thefifthagreement/jedha-fs-s9-project/README.md

+# Big Data EDA project

-# Jedha Data Science Bootcamp - Fullstack - Semaine 9
+> Jedha Data Science Bootcamp - Fullstack - Semaine 9

-_Session dsmft-paris-08_
+> _Session dsmft-paris-08_

 # Spark ML

-EDA d'une base de Yelp, review de restaurant

-Prédiction de la note attribuée
+* Exploratory Data Analysis of a Yelp dataset, custumer reviews of restaurants

+* How to predict the restaurant rating ?

-Implémentation d'un système de recommandation de type Alternating Least Squares
+* Implementation of a recommandation system using an Alternating Least Squares approach